jacecotton/tcds-site/pages/components/section.md

 A decorative image can be added to the side (desktop) or on top (mobile) of the text content with the `image` slot.
 It is recommend to use a `picture` element with differently-arranged images at each [breakpoint](/design/layout#breakpoints).

-Call-to-action buttons can be added with the `cta` slot using the [Button](/components/button) component.
+Call-to-action buttons can be added with the `cta` slot using the [button component](/components/button).

 <!--twig
 {% embed "@tch/includes/example.twig" with {